 If you enjoy eating chicken, you might find these chicken recipes interesting:

 - 1 lb. chicken breasts (boneless and skinless)

 - 2 bell peppers (chopped)

 - 15 oz. black beans (1 can, rinsed and drained)

 - In a large skillet over medium-high heat, heat olive oil.
 Add chicken and cook until no longer pink.
 How many minutes per side depends on the thickness of the chicken breast, generally at least 5 minutes per side.
 Transfer to a plate.

 - Add garlic, onion, and red pepper to skillet and cook until tender, about 10 minutes.
 Stir in black beans until warmed through, then transfer mixture to a bowl

 - Reduce heat to low and return chicken to skillet.
-Top with cheddar and onion, pepper, bean mixture, then cover and let heat until cheese is melted.
+Top with cheddar, cover with lid and let heat until cheese is melted.

 - Spoon the mixture all over chicken when ready to serve.
 Garnish with parsley.